-INTRODUCTION: Our conditioner bars help reduce the waste of water transport, plastic containers, and dispensers that are so often chosen for convenience with liquid conditioners (you can also make your own liquid from our bars too, directions below).
-It takes more time and effort to use natural conditioner bars, but it’s well worth it in the end.
-Not only do you end up with clean and naturally nourished hair, you also end up with a cleaner environment!
+Our conditioner bars help reduce the waste of water transport, plastic containers, and dispensers that are so often chosen for convenience with liquid conditioners (you can also make your own liquid from our bars too, directions below).
+It takes more time and effort to use natural conditioner bars, but not only do you end up with clean and naturally nourished hair, you also end up with a cleaner environment!